day8/re-frame/README.md

 ;; ==>  [:div "Hello " "re-frame"]    returns a vector
 ```

-So components are easy - they are functions which turn data into hiccup (which will later become DOM).
+So components are easy - they are functions which turn data into Hiccup (which will later become DOM).

 Now, we're now going to introduce `reaction` into this mix.
-On the one hand, I'm complicating things by doing this, because reagent allows you to be ignorant of the mechanics I'm about to show you.
+On the one hand, I'm complicating things by doing this, because Reagent allows you to be ignorant of the mechanics I'm about to show you.
 It invisibly wraps your components in a `reaction` allowing you to be blissfully ignorant of how the magic happens.

 On the other hand, it is useful to understand exactly how the Signal graph is wired.
 AND, in a minute, when we get to subscriptions, we ourselves will be actively using `reaction`, so we might as well bite the bullet here and now ... and, anyway, it is easy...